 The big cities of Dublin, Belfast, Cork, Limerick and Galway offer a thriving entertainment scene.
-Big-name bands and singers play at venues like the 3 Arena in Dublin and the SSE Arena in Belfast, while any number of pubs and clubs host live performances by local and Irish bands.
+Big-name bands and singers play at venues such as the 3 Arena in Dublin and the SSE Arena in Belfast, while any number of pubs and clubs host live performances by local and Irish bands.

 More distinctively Irish are the traditional-music sessions that enliven many an evening in pubs the length and breadth of the country.